 Cancer Talk Week - let's talk about the election

-January 26 – 30 2015 is Cancer Talk Week.
-This year we want to talk about the General Election and the importance of improving cancer care, so that all the political parties agree to making life better for people affected by cancer if they are elected in May.
+January 26 – 30 2015 was Cancer Talk Week.
+This year we talked about the General Election and the importance of improving cancer care, so that all the political parties agree to making life better for people affected by cancer if they are elected in May.

 Visit timetochoose.org.uk to join our campaign.

 Together we can choose a future where no one has to face cancer alone.

 Time to break the taboo